504 Plans for Food Allergies

 I also am including a couple of great downloads at the end of this post.
 One is the Federal guide on 504 plans.
 The other is a guide to Food Allergies in Schools put together by HHS.

 I also find a surprising amount of pushback from school teams about food allergies.
-Many are dangerously dismissive, and treat it like a food allergy is an optional, voluntary diet, like Whole30 or something.
+Many are dangerously dismissive, and treat it like a food allergy is an optional, voluntary diet.
+It’s not just a matter of healthy eating habits for kids, in some cases it can be life threatening.

 It’s not, but I don’t need to tell parents that.
 That’s why I included the HHS information at the bottom.